Andrew Mitchell (American football)

 He has also been a member of the Seattle Seahawks and Jacksonville Jaguars.
 Mitchell is a member of The Church of Jesus Christ of Latter-day Saints and served an LDS mission in California.

+Career

+On February 17, 2026, the Tampa Bay Buccaneers hired Mitchell to serve as the team's assistant offensive line coach under head coach Todd Bowles.